parsaeisa/Notes/Software engineering/microservices.md

 - Asynchronous
 - Message passing

+## Scattered points

+- A service with too much dependencies should not be in a high level such as A or B levels.

 ### Api-Gateway

 It may not be api-gateway for real but because they are too similar I consider them the same.